Redefining Multilateralism in a New Geopolitical Era

 • Rudolf SCHÜSSLER, Professor of Philosophy, University of Bayreuth and Member of the PIN Steering Committee

-• Mikhail TROITSKIY, Visiting Scholar, the Davis Center for Russian and Eurasian Studies, Harvard University; Visiting Professor, Fletcher School of Law and Diplomacy, Tufts University; and Member of the PIN Steering Committee
+• Mikhail TROITSKIY, Visiting Scholar, Davis Center for Russian and Eurasian Studies, Harvard University; Visiting Professor, Fletcher School of Law and Diplomacy, Tufts University

 • Tobias VESTNER, Director of Research and Policy Advice Department and Head of Security and Law, Geneva Centre for Security Policy and Member of the PIN Steering Committee